stuffnting/gutenberg-block-examples/src/block-styles/README.md

 Block styles provide a fancy way to add custom classes to a block, so that the appearance of the blocks can be changed.
 Block variations can do this too, as well as applying initial values to attributes and specify inner blocks.
 See the variation block examples.

+Note, block styles are sometime called style variations, but should not be confused with block variations.
+For examples of block variations, see the `variations-existing-blocks` and `variations-register-block` examples.

 ### Registering via PHP

 `register_block_style()` can be top-level plugin code, and does not need to be called from an action hook.
 It is called here using `init` for neatness.